score-spec/docs/content/en/docs/community/_index.md

 - /docs/examples
 ---

+## Score implementations in the community

+Score is just a specification without it's implementations!
+Do you know of another implementation and want it listed here?
+[Open a PR](https://github.com/score-spec/docs/edit/main/content/en/docs/community/_index.md) to add it below.

+- [astromechza/score-flyio](https://github.com/astromechza/score-flyio) - A Score implementation deploying to [Fly.io](https://fly.io/) and supporting resource provisioners.
+- [Humanitec](https://humanitec.com/products/score) - The Humanitec Platform Orchestrator supports Score-defined workloads and resources.

 ## Join the Score community

 Score is open-source and a [Cloud Native Computing Foundation (CNCF) Sandbox project](https://www.cncf.io/projects/score/)!